manish001in/manish001in.github.io/content/posts/the-journey-from-chaos-to-clarity.md

 At a certain point, I was FED UP!
 I was growing in my technical skills but I was not happy, not satisfied.
 Not growing fast enough!
 I felt I was not at the cutting edge of technology.
 Not building the most innovative products.

 After years of jumping between companies, something clicked.
 I realized that a lot of my frustration wasn't with the technical problems - those were fun.
-It was with with: the endless meetings about meetings, the constant context switching, too much premature discussions, not being able to do the work that you actually enjoy doing.
+It was with: the endless meetings about meetings, the constant context switching, too much premature discussions, not being able to do the work that you actually enjoy doing.

 We were drowning in "work about work."
 I honestly never thought I would be a founder.
 I was just looking for a team that I could be a part of.
 A solution that I could be proud of.